thinkjs/www.thinkjs.org/view/en/doc/2.0/deploy.md

 ### Use Cluster

-Online enable cluster function to make the good use of advantage of multicore CPU to improve performance and concurrent processing capability.
+Enable cluster function online could make the good use of multicore CPU to improve the performance and concurrent processing capability.

-Add the following configuration in the config file `src/common/config/env/production.js`.
+You can add the following configuration in the config file `src/common/config/env/production.js`.

 ```js
 export default {